QuickBooks Receipt Capture: 10 Methods Compared

 Why doesn't my emailed receipt show up in QuickBooks?

 Six common causes, in rough order of likelihood: (1) The file is under 46 KB.
 (2) The sending email is not enabled in Manage forwarding email.
 (3) The file format is not supported — HEIC from iPhone is the usual culprit.
 (4) The email contains multiple receipts or bills crammed into one file.
 (5) The file is over 20 MB.
-(6) Normal processing delay of several minutes.
+(6) The item has not reached the review flow yet.
 Check the "For Review" tab specifically — forwarded documents land there, not in your bank-feed transactions.
 See why forwarded receipts sometimes don't show up for a full diagnostic checklist.

 Can I auto-forward Gmail receipts to QuickBooks?